delphinemico/delphinemico/README.md

 I am an Applied AI engineer with a Ph.D. in Applied Mathematics and experience building production AI/ML systems across Generative AI, machine learning, optimization, and large-scale applied engineering.

-My current technical focus is on building reliable LLM and Agentic AI systems - from model training and inference to retrieval, orchestration, evaluation, and production reliability.
-Generative AI, PyTorch, and production My current technical focus is on building reliable LLM, Generative AI, and Agentic AI systems - from model architecture, pretraining, and fine-tuning in PyTorch to retrieval, orchestration, inference and serving, evaluation, GPU-aware performance analysis, production reliability, and system optimization.
+My current technical focus is on building reliable LLM, Generative AI, and Agentic AI systems - from model architecture, pretraining, and fine-tuning in PyTorch to retrieval, orchestration, inference and serving, evaluation, GPU-aware performance analysis, production reliability, and system optimization.

 ## Current Focus